Between an Arena and a Sports Bar: Online Chats of eSports Spectators

 \subsection{Highlights}

 Due to its event-driven nature, the chat can be a valuable and reliable source of information regarding in-game events: which are most notable, intense, or funny.
 A record of the game can be automatically cut (see \cite{wang_automatic_2005} for examples) into a short, meaningful clip which would convey all vital information about the game for those viewers who want to re-experience it.
-By annotating the record with chat topic and event patterns metadata, we can ensure the preservation of the critical moments of the game which evoke the most vivid reaction in the audience.